LaurentVeyssier/Part-Of-Speech-tagging-NLP-task/README.md

 ![](asset/variants.jpg)

 A model is fit on the large corpus with the unsimplied tagset.
 Accuracy reached is just over 92% on the unseen test set.
 Laplace smoothing is then applied.
-Laplace smoothing is a technique where you add a small, non-zero value to all observed counts to offset for unobserved values.
 This technique improve the baseline model for 1% in absolute and achieve nearly 94% tag accuracy.

 ![](asset/results2.jpg)